RicVUy/phase-1-project-tshirtStore/README.md

 * It produces an error if the checkout is clicked more than once during a transaction.
 * A Remove Product from Cart component should be added, so that the buyer would not have to erase the entire order in case a product is removed from the cart.
 * The total amount plus tax should not be rounding off.

+I would like to thank all the flatiron coaches and instructors who have patiently help me in building this app.